 The treatments that are best for your pain depend on the underlying cause.
 Many types of pain can be relieved with injections.
 Most pain management injections work by blocking or numbing nerves that send pain signals to the brain.
 Although there is some soreness and irritation at the site of injection for some patients, there are typically no side effects involved and pain relief begins immediately.
 Some injections need to be repeated periodically to continue the pain relief.

 Our Orange County pain management center also provides microsurgeries for some conditions.
 These procedures are minimally invasive and provide an alternative to invasive surgeries with lengthy recovery times.
 Our microsurgeries use tools like fiber optic cameras to conduct the procedure accurately and quickly.

-Other treatment options include cryoanalgesia, which uses cold gas to numb any painful areas, and an intrathecal pump, which uses a catheter to deliver pain medication (usually morphine) directly to the painful area in a consistent way.
+Other treatment options include cryoanalgesia, which uses cold gas to numb any painful areas, and an intrathecal pump, which uses a catheter to deliver pain medication directly to the painful area in a consistent way.

 Choosing a treatment method that will work for you might seem overwhelming, but our physicians are here to help you get started on the fast track to feeling better consistently.

 Why should I choose Orange County Pain Clinics?

 At our Orange County pain management center, we focus on treating the whole patient rather than just relieving pain.
 This means that we will avoid pain relief methods that are only quick fixes and instead result in increased pain later.
 We never want you to have to deal with invasive procedures or long recovery times if your pain can be managed in a better way.
 Our pain management physicians encompass a wide variety of educations, specialties, and experiences – so you can trust that you are in good, knowledgeable hands at our facility.